Diving holiday for professional divers: Muck diving instead of coral reefs

 We dived seven days in Lembeh (North-East Sulawesi, Indonesia) in January 2019.
 It is not the environment where we would like to spend a long period of time (later more), but we definitely wanted to see Lembeh.
 Is it really the „Critter capital of the world“?

-We saw quite some stuff, though for certain creatures apparently a different time of year works out better.
+We saw quite some stuff, though for certain creatures apparently, a different time of year works out better.
 I didn’t take pictures of all the critters we saw.
-First and foremost I wanted to see different marine life, ideally be blown away to nature’s curiosities.
-Secondly I considered giving Yoeri the chance to film (editing will begin in May 2019) more important than me taking pictures.
+First and foremost I wanted to see different marine life, ideally, be blown away to nature’s curiosities.
+Secondly, I considered giving Yoeri the chance to film (editing will begin in May 2019) more important than me taking pictures.
 Though within some days he convinced me I should take pictures first if possible.
-So if circumstances and mood were good, I practised my macro photography.
-Every day was part of a learning curve and in the end I created some pictures I’m happy to share.
+So if circumstances and mood were good, I practiced my macro photography.
+Every day was part of a learning curve and in the end, I created some pictures I’m happy to share.
 Most importantly though, I got in the flow and I had a great time underwater with my camera.
-Sometimes it is so hard to not only fixate on a great result, but also enjoy the moment and appreciate nature that is right there is front of you when diving with a camera.
+Sometimes it is so hard to not only fixate on a great result but also enjoy the moment and appreciate nature that is right there in front of you when diving with a camera.

 Let’s begin with my „King of critters“.